The Greatest Show on Earth – Desfile

 Imagine that you are watching the main shows from Broadway or London’s West End passing you by in the street.
 It is as if one samba school chooses to present Les Misérables, another Hamilton or Phantom of the Opera, another Mama Mia, another Wicked, another The Book of Mormon, and so on.
 The schools will present over two nights at least 12 different “pieces” and, unless they are among the six top schools, it will be the “musical’s” one and only performance.

-The main parades of the Grupo Especial took take place on the nights of Sunday, 19 February and Monday, 20 February 2023, and the results (out of 270 points):
+The most recent parades of Grupo Especial – the Premier League of samba – took place on the nights of Sunday, 2 March, Monday, 3 March and Tuesday, 4 March 2025, and the results (out of 270 points) were:

-In 2024 the main parades of the Grupo Especial in Rio de Janeiro’s carnival are scheduled to take place on the nights of Sunday, 11 February and Monday, 12 February 2024.
-The 12 schools that will parade in 2024 are:
+In 2026 the main parades of the Grupo Especial in Rio de Janeiro’s carnival – the Premier League of samba – are scheduled to take place on the nights of Sunday, 15 February; Monday, 16 February; and Tuesday, 17 February.
+The 12 schools that will parade over three nights are:

 - Imperatriz Leopoldinense